Irresistible Strawberry Matcha Latte

 And don’t worry if you’re not used to making matcha: this strawberry matcha latte is very easy to make and doesn’t require any special equipment.

-While you can blend the strawberries, you can also just mash them or dice them into tiny cubes.
+While you can blend the strawberries, you can also just muddle them or dice them into tiny cubes.

-In my opinion, this gives and amazing intensive taste and it adds something to chew without the need of boba pearls.
+In my opinion, these tender chunks add an amazing intensive taste and adds something to chew without the need of boba pearls.

 This post may contain affiliate links.
 This means, if you make a purchase through one of these links, I may earn an affiliate commission at no extra cost to you.
 Here you can read my affiliate disclosure.